aepii/aepii/README.md

 # 👋 Hello, I'm Mario Simental!

-A Computer Science undergraduate passionate about gaming, puzzles, and computing!
+A Computer Science undergraduate passionate about gaming, puzzles, and coding!

 ## 🚀 About Me